eugenedakin/2022XojoPlugin/README.md

 # 2022XojoPlugin
-Make a Xojo 2022 r1.1 plugin from scratch using Visual Studio 2022 in Windows
+Make a Xojo 2022 r1.1 plugin from scratch using Visual Studio 2022 in Windows.

+Update which uses RBInteger instead of C++ Int to increase stability.

 This is the code to make a plugin method which adds two numbers together.
   - Compatible with Windows 11